mattparker/lamplighthelp/source/16-12-4_Global_Settings-_Data_Display_Options.markdown

 The fields in this tab are:

+### System timezone

+You should choose the timezone where most of your operators are.
+This setting applies across your system.
+Changing it will affect the default times on new activity records to reflect the local time.

+Please note that system generated timestamps are recorded in Europe/London time.
+So you may create a {{work}} record at 9am New York time; but the system timestamp showing when it was created will show in Europe/London time.
+Also please note that changing this does not change any data currently in your system.

+You can only enable a single timezone for your system because allowing multiple timezones results in reporting problems, as reports run in one timezone may differ to those run in another.

+The system timezone is shown in the footer of Lamplight.

 ### Data Tables: {{Work}} and Similar Records

 #### Do you want data tables to display full details?